anutron/behavior/Docs/Delegator.md

 Finally, Delegator offers a special trigger called a `switch`.
 These allow you to define multiple sets of triggers to execute when a condition is met.
 If the user clicks this button and some radio button is selected, execute these triggers on THAT group of elements, else execute these OTHER triggers on these OTHER elements.

 There are two types of switches: `first` and `any`.
-The `first` switch iterates over your switch groups and executes the first group whose condition is `true`, while the `any` switch iterates over all the trigger groups, executing any whose condition is true.
+The `first` switch iterates over your switch groups (in the order they are declared) and executes the first group whose condition is `true`, while the `any` switch iterates over all the trigger groups, executing any whose condition is true.
 As with all triggers, a group with no condition is treated as one that is `true` and executed.

 #### Examples